Xetibo/ReSet-Doc/sections/Prelude.typ

 versioning is used.
 This system creates several guarantees for a library by using multiple different version numbers.

-In @semantic_versioning the semantic version of the library Glibc is visualized.
+In @semantic_versioning the semantic version of the library Glib is visualized.

 #let code = "
 # name of library, change would mean different library!